zyq-m/ekuponXloyalty/readme.md

 npx prisma db push
 ```

+### PDF

+PDF generator have been created.
+Just need to create a pdf template (in html) depend on your use cases.

 ## Setup

 Make sure before migrate, stop your server to avoid error.
 Run the following command to load database